jiasong18/Ant-Media-Server-Wiki/DB-Based-Clustering-(available-for-v1.5.1-and-later)-and-Autoscaling.md

 ***

-_Note: run the command to restart Ant Media Server in standalone mode._
+_**Note:** run the command to exit from cluster mode and restart Ant Media Server in standalone mode._

 `sudo ./change_server_mode.sh standalone`